 - Resource-centric.
 Different URL paths correspond to different resources, and there’s little shared state between them.

 - The users will benefit from multi-page behaviours.
-The application’s users will be exchanging deep links, working in multiple tabs, and so on—so they’ll appreciate multi-page behaviours for their efficiency and usability.
+The application’s users will be exchanging deep links, working in multiple tabs, and so on—so they’ll appreciate multi-page behaviours for their usability and efficiency.

 - For architectural reasons, you want the application to run in the browser.
-Maybe you prefer the simpler deployment model of static site hosting, or you don’t want the operational overhead of maintaining an application server or writing server-side code for SSR.
+Maybe you prefer the simpler deployment model of static site hosting, or you don’t want the operational overhead of maintaining an application server or server-side code for SSR.
 In most cases, either:

 If your application fits this profile, the Simple CSR-MPA pattern might just be good enough.
 And if not, the pattern described in the next post might be a better fit.

 The Simple CSR-MPA pattern is a powerfully simple—and in my view, underrated design pattern.
 It’s particularly suited to scenarios where it’s acceptable to have the “feel” of a traditional SSR application—you can sense the page is reloading whenever you click a link—but for architectural reasons the application needs to run in the browser.

 Your users probably won’t notice anything unusual.
 The page will reload whenever they click a link—but that’s not unusual for web applications.
 That’s how they’ve worked for years.

 Before wrapping up, let’s take a closer look at two main areas of concern: performance and state management.

 The baseline performance of the Simple CSR-MPA pattern can be extremely fast.
 By baseline performance, I mean the time taken to perform only Steps 1, 2 and 3, which have fixed complexity, before doing Step 4, which is application-specific.
-The performance comes thanks to the caching and other optimizations described earlier.
+This performance comes thanks to the caching and other optimizations described earlier.

-If the pages are lightweight and CSR is fast, an application using the Simple CSR-MPA pattern can load new pages at speeds close to this baseline performance.
+If the pages are lightweight and CSR is fast, an application using the Simple CSR-MPA pattern can transition between pages at speeds close to this baseline performance.
 The demo application illustrates this in the extremal case where Step 4 is trivially simple.
-In a real-life application, page load times of a few hundred milliseconds can be achieved.
+In a real-life application, page transition times of a few hundred milliseconds can be achieved.
 Such an application will “feel” like a fast and snappy SSR application to users.5